atria-soft/gale/doc/build.md

 Download:                                          {#gale_build_download}
 =========

-ege use some tools to manage source and build it:
+gale use some tools to manage source and build it:

 need google repo:                                  {#gale_build_download_repo}
 -----------------